AplexOS/en/User's_Guide.md

 ## Copyright

-All of the above is the final interpretation of all [aplex](http://www.aplextec.com/cn/home.php) Company.
+All of the above interpretation is belong to [Aplex](http://www.aplextec.com/cn/home.php) Company.